Hotspots are great for taking paragraphs or bulleted lists of text and turning them into more interactive content.

 You can optionally add an introductory title or paragraph of text to a hotspot.
 This will appear above the hotspot and can provide instructions for explorers about the hotspot (if you haven't already outlined this in, say, a text element above the hotspot element).

-You can optionally select an option to require explorers to view all hotspots before they can progress.
-They can be useful for compliance topics where you need to be certain explorers have viewed all content.
+You can select an option to require explorers to view all hotspots before they can progress.
+This can be useful for compliance topics where you need to be certain explorers have viewed all content.

 When you are editing a hotspot as a creator, the marker you are editing will animate (to help tell the difference between markers with the same icon).